AleksNeStu/projects/data/etl/merge_data/README.md

   https://en.wikipedia.org/wiki/Floating-point_arithmetic
 - `transactions` table columns: date: date, operation_type: enum, currency_type: enum, sender_id: int, recipient_id: int
  * `date` can be migrated in future to datetime, for now not needed to make it complex and fill with some time part
- * `currency_type`: euro or not_specified cause from input data not clear which currency is processing (to avoid make not strict conclusions)
+ * `currency_type`: euro or None by default in cause info from input data not clear which currency is processing (to avoid make not strict conclusions)

 ### 2.1 Description